VANSHAJB10/Linux/Keep_in_mind.md

-<b> In the command echo Welcome, the word Welcome represent 'argument' with respect to the command </b>
+** 1. In the command echo Welcome, the word Welcome represent <b>'argument'</b>with respect to the command